Kaṇāda: Lifetime

 The century in which Kaṇāda lived is unclear and has been a subject of a long debate.
 In his review of 1961, Riepe states Kaṇāda lived sometime before 300 CE, but convincing evidence to firmly put him in a certain century remains elusive.

-The Vaisheshika Sutras mention competing schools of Indian philosophy such as Samkhya and Mimamsa, but make no mention of Buddhism, which has led scholars in more recent publications to posit estimates of 6th century BCE.
-The Vaisheshika Sutras manuscript has survived into the modern era in multiple versions and the discovery of newer manuscripts in different parts of India by Thakur in 1957 and Jambuvijayaji in 1961, followed by critical edition studies, suggest that the text attributed to Kaṇāda was systematized and finalized sometime between 200 BCE and the start of the common era, with the possibility that its key doctrines may be much older.
-Multiple Hindu texts dated to the 1st and 2nd century CE, such as the Mahavibhas and Jnanaprasthana from the Kushan Empire, quote and comment on Kaṇāda's doctrines.
+The Vaiśeṣika Sūtras mention competing schools of Indian philosophy such as Sāṃkhya and Mīmāṃsā, but make no mention of Buddhism, which has led scholars in more recent publications to posit estimates of 6th century BCE.
+The Vaiśeṣika Sūtra manuscript has survived into the modern era in multiple versions and the discovery of newer manuscripts in different parts of India by Thakur in 1957 and Jambuvijayaji in 1961, followed by critical edition studies, suggest that the text attributed to Kaṇāda was systematized and finalized sometime between 200 BCE and the start of the common era, with the possibility that its key doctrines may be much older.
+Multiple Hindu texts dated to the 1st and 2nd century CE, such as the Mahāvibhāṣa and Jñānaprasthana from the Kushan Empire, quote and comment on Kaṇāda's doctrines.
 His ideas are also mentioned in Buddhist texts attributed to Aśvaghoṣa of the same period.

 In Jainism literature, he is referred as Sad-uluka, which means "the Uluka who propounded the doctrine of six categories".
-His Vaisheshika philosophy similarly appears with alternate names, such as "Aulukya philosophy" derived from the nickname Uluka (literally owl, or grain eater in the night).
+His Vaiśeṣika philosophy similarly appears with alternate names, such as "Aulukya philosophy" (derived from his nickname Uluka "owl").
 (Note: A legend in the Hindu tradition states that ascetic scholar Kanada would spend all day in his studies and in meditation, eat only once every night like an owl.)

 Kaṇāda was influential in Indian philosophies appearing in various texts by dictators, philosophers, and more, such as Kashyapa, Uluka, Kananda, Kanabhuk among others.